A water heater is typically just installed and forgotten about until it doesn’t function properly.

 Quickly do a visual check to determine if it needs a change instead of wait for a crisis.

-Every 3 months at least, you need to inspect the air supply and venting system.
+Every 3 months at least, you need to inspect the air supply and water heater venting system.

 Inspect the water heater for blockages and vent piping damages.